Add pagination component to Wagtail

 2. It would get the query_dict from the current request url, and then use the kwargs to generate the new url.

-Update pagination in wagtail_bootstrap_blog/templates/blog/blog_page.html
+Update pagination in wagtail_app/templates/blog/blog_page.html

 {% if posts.has_previous %}

-<a href="{% url_replace request page=posts.previous_page_number %}" class="page-link">
+<a href="{% url_replace request page=posts.previous_page_number %}"

 Previous